dotnet/beginner-series/Frontend Web with Blazor/README.md

 - Blazor project structure: https://learn.microsoft.com/aspnet/core/blazor/project-structure

 ## Video 7: Data Binding in Blazor Web Apps
 Learn how to bind data to your UI elements and components using Blazor's powerful data binding capabilities.
-We'll also take everything we've learned so far and build a simple to do list app.
+We'll also take everything we've learned so far and build a simple to-do list app.

 Video link: [Data Binding in Blazor Web Apps](https://youtu.be/HfW9J6CXKZc)